 At various dates subsequent to August 31, 1999, the Company granted options to purchase 1,396,000 common shares under the Entegris, Inc. 1999 Long-Term Incentive and Stock Option Plan.
-The exercise price of grants for 344,000 common shares will be equal to the finally determined offering price.
-The exercise prices for grants for 852,000 common shares and 200,000 common shares were equal to \$4.21 per share and \$6.25 per share, respectively.
-The Company intends to record compensation expense of \$1.2 million for these grants based on the difference between the exercise price and the fair value on the date of grant of the common stock over the four-year vesting term of the options.
+The exercise price of grants for 1,196,000 common shares was equal to either the finally determined offering price or the deemed fair value based on an independent appraisal.
+The exercise price for grants for 200,000 common shares was equal to \$6.25 per share.
+The Company intends to record compensation expense for these grants based on the difference between the exercise price and the offering price over the four-year vesting term of the options.